These Turkey pot pies made with puff pastry and are my go to recipe whenever I have leftover turkey.

 So read along if you want to learn how to make them!
 And trust me it is easy as pie 🙂

-Now you can pre purchase the “puff pastry” which is that crust you see on the top of these pies” or you can make it from scratch yourself.
-Which I really encourage you to do, trust me it’s worth it and tastes so much better than the store bought kind.
+- You will want to start by making the pie crust.
+You can pre purchase the “puff pastry” which is that crust you see on the top of these pies” or you can make it from scratch yourself.
+I really encourage you to try making it from scratch as it tastes best.

-This crust is also foolproof as well, I have tried many pastry puff recipes in the past and this one is the winner folks.
+- The crust recipe I have provided is also foolproof.
+I have tried many pastry puff recipes in the past and this one is the winner folks.

 - The main difference with my recipe and all the others is that I like to use my leftover “Turkey Gravy” instead of heavy cream in my pies.